Ben-PH/tetanus/Musings.md

 of the project root to be the same as it was originall, everything was fine. getting an understanding so I can be in control of the FP rather than the other way round is low on my priority list.

+#### Back to the good stuff ####
+So we start defining the `init_idt` function.
+The created idt, however, has a built in requirement for a static lifetime.
+If we make an `idt` within a function, the reference is stored on the stack.
+We call the `load` method on `idt`[load documentation](https://docs.rs/x86_64/0.1.1/x86_64/structures/idt/struct.Idt.html#method.load "handles the asm abstraction") shows us that we are basically calling on the `lidt` instruction from the `x86_64` instruction set. _our_ `idt`, under the hood, appears to be a pointer to a place in memory that _is_ the idt.
+Rather than just following and doing _code by numbers_, let's look at the rabbit hole